mvolkmann/blog/src/smalltalk/15-classes.md

 then the following is a getter method for it.
 By convention, the name of getter and setter methods is the same as the name of the associated instance variable, but this is not required.
+Setter method names end in a colon because they take an argument.

 ```smalltalk
 score